 As obvious as it sounds, you can use a boning knife for several tasks.
 Even though boning knives are most suitable for deboning various meat, you can utilize this tool in other ways too.

-I’ll walk you through the following sections in which you’ll find out what is a boning knife used for.
+I’ll walk you through the following sections in which you’ll find out 11 most common uses of boning knife

 - Removing Bones